Learn to create inclusive classrooms to keep all students engaged.

 Learn how to help every student—whatever their unique strengths and abilities—with these suggestions for free, built-in, non-stigmatizing resources and tools that can help every child be more confident and independent, in English and Spanish.

-Improve student reading fluency with Reading Progress, new from Microsoft
+Improve reading fluency through personalized learning experiences with Reading Progress

 READ THE CASE STUDY